sotterbeck/train-destroy/README.md

 - **Configurability:** Customize TrainDestroy to suit your server's needs with configurable messages, intervals, and color schemes.

-- **Multi-language Support:** Messages displayed in the player's preferred language (currently supports English and German).
+- **Multi-language Support:** Messages are being displayed in the player's preferred language (currently supports English and German).

+> More features are being developed.
+TrainDestroy is currently a work-in-progress and is being tested in production on
+> our Minecraft server.

 ## Building